Willow Shields: Dancing With The Stars and mainstream roles (2016–present)

 In 2018, Shields headlined the coming-of-age independent film Woodstock or Bust as Lorian.
 Her performance gained praise from critics, and won her an award at the Artemis Women in Action Film Festival.
 In December of that year, it was announced that Shields was cast in the role of Serena Baker on the Netflix original series Spinning Out.
 A series centered on figure skating, her stunts were performed by stunt actor Kim Deguise Léveillée.
 Spinning Out was released in 2020 to generally positive reviews, however it was cancelled after one season.

 Personal life

-In June 2022, Shields came out as bisexual via an Instagram post.
+In June 2022, Shields came out as bisexual on Instagram.